mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option:: --dryrun

-   Import the files and generate the statements but do not execute them - useful for testing file validity.
+   Import the files and generate the statements but do not execute them.
+This is useful for testing input file validity.

 .. option:: --format=<format>, -f<format>